January 20th, 2022

 Part history, field guide, conversation, and manifesto, the book challenges the reader to imagine new architectural ideas through a lens of hip-hop, and to see architecture as an integral part of hip-hop’s cultural expression.
 The work is richly illustrated with inspirational case studies of architectural projects and creative practices, and interspersed with interludes and interviews with key architects, designers, and academics in the field.

-Join Open House New York for a discussion with author Sekou Cooke and OHNY Board Member Saundra Thomas about how this provocative new book will offer fresh perspectives to anyone interested in the intersections of architecture, design, race, and culture.
+In this conversation with OHNY Board member Saundra Thomas, author Sekou Cooke discussed how this provocative new book will offer fresh perspectives to anyone interested in the intersections of architecture, design, race, and culture.

 “Simultaneously challenges an inherent elitism (and whiteness) in contemporary architectural theory and practice, and embraces and expands the scholarly vocabulary of the canon.”